Books Recommended by the BatGap Facebook Community

 If submitting material via the FB page (creating a recommendation post or responding to someone with a book suggestion) please add the hashtag #books to your post or comment.
 This will make your contribution easier to find when collating additions.
 You can also tag Inari.

 Sources of the information

 The book titles are collected from posts and comments (Batgap FB page 2018 onwards) offering or asking for recommendations.
 The term #books was used as a search term for the first edition of the list, with an attempt to include each title found (please let us know if you spot anything missing).
 A few top books from the compiler’s own library were also added to the first edition of the resource.

 The content and any incidental ‘weighting’ of the list are a direct result of the Batgap FB page members’ book recommendations.
 As such, this document is a work in progress and reflects the diversity and varied interests of this particular community, and is *not meant as a definitive or comprehensive guide*.
 The compiler has no affiliation with any related author, publisher, bookseller, or other commercial entity, institution, or organized religious/spiritual group.

-It is also a separate work from the book lists already on the Batgap website (books mentioned in the interviews; free spiritual books), even though some titles may naturally double up.
+This list is also a separate work from the books mentioned in the interviews, even though some titles may naturally double up.

 The main categories have been formatted using questions on the Batgap FB page as a guide, in order to make this resource as relevant as possible for this group.
 For instance: ‘Which books have helped you in your personal awakening?’